-The EPC will conduct a risk of bias (RoB) assessment for each of the new studies not included in the prior report using RoB 2.
-To augment and clarify aspects of the RoB assessments to ensure transparency and ease of future updating, the EPC will include detailed definitions related to how RoB was assessed, and abstract RoB-related data into additional columns focused on documenting the analysis type (e.g., intent to treat, per protocol), the overall percent of missing primary PTSD outcome assessment data (i.e., overall attrition from measurement), and the percent of missing primary PTSD outcome data in each of the arms of the study (i.e., differential attrition from measurement).
+The EPC will conduct a risk of bias (RoB) assessment for each of the new studies identified in this update using RoB 2.13 To ensure transparency and ease of future updating, the EPC will include detailed definitions related to how RoB was assessed, and abstract RoB-related data into additional columns focused on documenting the analysis type (e.g., intent to treat, per protocol), the overall percent of missing primary PTSD outcome assessment data (i.e., overall attrition from measurement), and the percent of missing primary PTSD outcome data in each of the arms of the study (i.e., differential attrition from measurement).
+Because studies included in prior reports were assessed with a different RoB assessment tool,^{7,8} we will update RoB assessments for a subset of RCTs previously included in this report and plan to complete the transition to the Cochrane RoB 2 system for the remaining studies in future updates.